From screening to diagnosis to treatment, we’re changing everything about prostate cancer.

 Screenings include a digital rectal exam and a prostate-specific antigen (PSA) blood test.
 A high score on the PSA test usually is because of a benign (not cancer) enlarged prostate.
 But it also can be a sign of prostate cancer.

 A PSA test is not very good at distinguishing the difference between cancer and not cancer — or between cancer that needs treatment and cancer that can just be watched.
-So, Cleveland Clinic helped create a new, more accurate blood test called IsoPSA®.
+So, Cleveland Clinic helped create a more accurate blood test called IsoPSA®.

 Many men who used to be recommended for a biopsy after their PSA test may no longer need one.
 In fact, one study found that prostate biopsies recommended on the basis of PSA alone were avoided in 50% of men who had the IsoPSA test.